Soldiers Like FCS Test Systems So Much, They Don't Want to Return Them

-The bottom line for the combat veterans testing the new systems was that robots, sensors and information on the battlefield translate to more troops coming home alive.
+The bottom line for the combat veterans testing the new systems was that robots and sensors and information on the battlefield translates to more troops coming home alive.

-"If the robot gets blown up, oh well.
+"If the robot ges blown up, oh well.
 You still have a Soldier with you," an NCO said.

-One combat commander said if his unit had had the systems in Iraq, it would have saved an NCO's life, his squad leader's legs and his team leader's hand.
+One combat commander said if his unit would have had the systems in Iraq, it would have saved an NCO's life, his squad leader's legs and his team leader's hand.